A Leadership Podcast That Leads by Example

 Use preparation to let the topics shine.

 Maurer and Fain appear to have rehearsed questions beforehand.
 Their rapport is easy and comfortable.
-Around the 1:30 mark, Maurer asks a lengthy, two-part question, "how do you define a bridge, and what value do you think it brings to a mentoring relationship?"
+Around the 1:30 mark, Maurer asks a lengthy, two-part question, "How do you define a bridge, and what value do you think it brings to a mentoring relationship?"
 Fain repeats the entire question before answering.
 In doing so, she not only gives herself time to reflect on the answer before speaking (a wonderful interview skill), but it ensures the audience hears, understands and is fully aware of the question about to be answered.
-If you've ever been in an auditorium where a largely inaudible question is taken from the audience and you're left trying to parse the answer without context, you know how important repeating is for listeners.
+If you've ever been in an auditorium where a largely inaudible question is taken from the audience and you're left trying to parse the answer without context, you know how important repeating the question is for listeners.

 Lean into production value.

 The investment in the podcast is evident.
-The sound quality is top tier—indicating quality equipment.
+The sound quality is top tier — indicating quality equipment.
 The words are crisp, and there is no background noise nor the slightest hint of echo.
 Maurer takes several breaks and uses the music from the intro to take listeners out and bring them back in, a technique that takes good tools and practice to execute smoothly.
 Care was taken to distribute the podcast across multiple platforms such as DVIDS, Apple, Spotify, Stitcher, Google, Tunein and Amazon.

 Points To Improve